 - For still images roughly about 1600x1200 looks fine, and high definition video, usually 1920x1280 in size, is almost overkill.

 - Most consumer cameras are now megapixelly larger than what most screensavers really need to display, but it's easy to import and export for playing back any size desired.

 - With multiple people working on one project, decide on a single screen size and ratio during pre-production.
 Though, test for others periodically.

 - When importing artwork and images with squares, circles, popular logos, or human faces, it is advisible to keep those assets set to a proportional stretch, such as Crop or Letterbox, as the human brain can perceive very minute squeezing of those objects.

 Optimizing your Media Production

 Optimized production techniques take experience, which doesn't always present itself easily during your first project.
 Don't worry, you'll find shortcuts and tricks soon.

 If designing a simple screensaver, you can use simple tools.
 In fact, Mac OS X and Microsoft Windows both come with bare-bones imaging and video editing software that compliment iScreensaver.

 But if you are designing a complex screensaver, you might need a more robust toolkit.
-Adobe Photoshop is almost indispensable for graphic production, any Flash movies will need Adobe's Flash suite for programming, complex motion visuals might require Apple's Final Cut Pro X or Motion, and strange production pathways where you are importing multiple asset deliverables from mutliple artists without a standard format might mean your authoring computer have third party drivers to ensure complete multi-platform compatibility.
+Adobe Photoshop is almost indispensable for graphic production, but complex motion visuals might require Apple's Final Cut Pro, Motion, Adobe's After Effects, or strange production pathways where you are importing multiple asset deliverables from mutliple artists without a standard format might mean your authoring computer have third party drivers to ensure complete multi-platform compatibility.

 - Use version numbers in your filenames.
 Don't use 'New' or 'Final' since those never describe either permanently.